8 steps to better decision-making

 Professionals are valued and paid to make decisions and to make tough decisions.
 The gray-haired sage is expected to draw on experience to help interpret and filter to make quicker decisions.

-Here are 3 ways to start with decisions in mind:
+Here are three ways to start with decisions in mind:

-I value all the great dialogue, writing, Tweeting, and networking you have shared, because this is the power of social media and the wisdom of crowds, as well as Oxbow Incident-type rush to judge that can happen.
+I value all the great dialogue, writing, Tweeting, and networking you have shared, because this is the power of social media and the wisdom of crowds.

 Thank you for posting this blog.
 I am facing a big decision with applying for and attending school in 2010.
 I’ve lived for too long having trouble making simple decisions.
 I want to be good at this.